pcrane70/kinetic-java-tools/README.md

 ###Check versions
 Check if the version of each device specified in the driveListInputFile matched the specified version.
 This command is used to verify if the devices specified in driveListInputFile are equal to the indicated version.

+The required inputs for the script includes the following:
+  * v ~ Indicated firmware version to be matched with devices in the driveListInputFile
+  * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

+The optional inputs for the script includes the following:
+  * usessl ~ If option is set to true, the Kinetic tool uses Secure Socket connection to communicate with the devices.
+By defualt, this option is set to false.
+  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
+Option does not apply if ACL is not configured.
+  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+The default request timeout is set to 30 seconds.
 ```
 ktool.sh -checkversion <-v <expectFirmwareVersion>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]